-Bees play a key role in pollinating many crops and are estimated to be worth anything from £165 million to more than £850 million to the UK economy.
-Some 35 per cent of our diet depends on pollination of crops by bees and it is often said that if bees died out, humans would follow just four years later, a view sometimes attributed to Albert Einstein.
+Commercially bees play a key role in pollinating many crops and are estimated to be worth millions of pounds to the UK economy.
+Some 35% of our diet depends on pollination of crops by bees and it is often said that if bees died out, humans would follow just four years later, a view sometimes attributed to Albert Einstein.
 Bees also play a key role in our gardens, particularly in the vegetable plot, and in pollinating flowers which would be unable to produce seed without pollination.